jaustinford/elise/files/docs/conventions.md

     do_something_else
     ```

- - when using conditionals that only assign one line variables, the command is included on the previous line along with the condition and there are no empty lines
+ - **one line conditionals** - when using conditionals that only assign one line variables, the command is included on the previous line along with the condition and there are no empty lines
     ```
     if [ "$var" == 'value_1' ]; then something='something_1'
     elif [ "$var" == 'value_2' ]; then something='something_2'
     fi
     ```

- - when using conditionals that check for multiple conditions, each condition is broken out to new line using the unix `\` and indented however many spaces needed to align it with the previous condition, except when the condition has only one command assigning a variable, which is then printed on one line and has no empty lines
+ - **conditionals with multiple conditions** - when using conditionals that check for multiple conditions, each condition is broken out to new line using the unix `\` and indented however many spaces needed to align it with the previous condition, except when the condition has only one command assigning a variable, which is then printed on one line and has no empty lines
     ```
     if [ "$var_1" == 'value_1' ] && \
        [ "$var_2" == 'value_2' ]; then